 Sensitab 7.5mg Tablet is safe to use in patients with kidney disease.
 No dose adjustment of Sensitab 7.5mg Tablet is recommended.+more

-Use of Sensitab 7.5mg Tablet is not recommended in patients with dialysis
+Use of Sensitab 7.5mg Tablet is not recommended in patients with severe liver disease.

 Severely interacts with other drugs like

 Apidra 100IU Cartridge 3ml, Decamycin 4mg Injection, Walacort 0.5mg Tablet, Pericort 4mg Tablet